mhco0/vis-final-project/README.md

 # vis-final-project
-This is a public repository for the final project of visualization
+This is a public repository for the final project of visualization.